Skip to main content

 Laufer, Rubén.
 2019.
 La asociación estratégica Argentina–China y la política de Beijing hacia América Latina [The Strategic Partnership between Argentina and China and Beijing’s Policy towards Latin America].
 Centro de Estudios Latinoamericanos, Universidad Nacional de San Martín.
 Link.

 Mangione, Germán.
 2021.
 ‘China: relación complementaria o subordinación y dependencia [China: Complementary Relationship or Subordination and Dependency]?’
-Agencia Tierra Viva, 26 March.
+Agencia Tierra Viva, 26 Marc.
 Link.

 Oviedo, Eduardo Daniel.
 2000.
 La política exterior argentina hacia China (1945–1999) [Argentina’s Foreign Policy towards China (1945–1999)].
 Universidad Nacional de Rosario.
 Link.